OSInside/kiwi/doc/source/building_images/build_oem_disk.rst

   variable in the initrd

 oemconfig.oem-swap Element
   Specify if a swap partition should be created.
-The creation of a swap partition is the default behavior.
+By default no swap partition will be created.
 This value is represented by the ``kiwi_oemswap`` variable in the initrd

 oemconfig.oem-swapsize Element